MuhammadAli-20/FUTURE_CS_02/README.md

 ## Analysis Approach

--Collected multiple phishing email samples for cybersecurity awareness and educational analysis.
+- Collected multiple phishing email samples for cybersecurity awareness and educational analysis.
--Examined sender email addresses to identify spoofed or misleading domains.
+- Examined sender email addresses to identify spoofed or misleading domains.
--Analysed email subjects and message content for urgency tactics, social engineering techniques, and phishing behaviour.
+- Analysed email subjects and message content for urgency tactics, social engineering techniques, and phishing behaviour.
--Inspected suspicious links and embedded URLs using safe passive analysis methods.
+- Inspected suspicious links and embedded URLs using safe passive analysis methods.
--Performed email header analysis using MXToolbox to identify suspicious routing information and sender infrastructure.
+- Performed email header analysis using MXToolbox to identify suspicious routing information and sender infrastructure.
--Used Google Admin Toolbox Messageheader to examine email delivery paths and header inconsistencies.
+- Used Google Admin Toolbox Messageheader to examine email delivery paths and header inconsistencies.
--Identified common phishing indicators such as credential requests, fake security alerts, payment scams, and malicious download links.
+- Identified common phishing indicators such as credential requests, fake security alerts, payment scams, and malicious download links.
--Classified phishing samples according to their threat severity levels, including High Risk and Critical Risk categories.
+- Classified phishing samples according to their threat severity levels, including High Risk and Critical Risk categories.
--Evaluated the potential security impact of each phishing email on individuals and organisations.
+- Evaluated the potential security impact of each phishing email on individuals and organisations.
--Developed prevention guidelines and employee awareness recommendations to reduce phishing-related risks.
+- Developed prevention guidelines and employee awareness recommendations to reduce phishing-related risks.
--Conducted all analysis activities passively without interacting with malicious links or downloading harmful files.
+- Conducted all analysis activities passively without interacting with malicious links or downloading harmful files.